Crunchy Carrot Top Pesto

 - While the pasta boils, heat a skillet over medium.
 Toast sunflower and pumpkin seeds in the skillet until fragrant and lightly browned; spread onto a plate to cool.

 - Pulse carrot tops and basil in a blender until just combined; add the toasted seeds and garlic and blend.
 Slowly stream olive oil into the mixture while blending; continue to blend on High to emulsify, 2 to 3 minutes.
 Add ⅔ cup Parmesan cheese and blend to integrate; season with salt and pepper.
+Alternately, place ingredients in the chopper attachment of an immersion blender and blend until smooth.

 - Toss drained pasta and pesto sauce together in a large bowl to coat pasta in sauce; garnish with remaining Parmesan cheese to serve.